DafneRibeiro/DafneRibeiro/README.md

 - ⚡ About me: I am Brazilian/Italian, I am currently living in the UK, and I come from a non Tech background.
 Software Engineering motivates me because I learn something new everyday, and It is very challenging and pushes me to try to be my best everyday .🌟

+I have always been a self-starter and love learning things by myself.

 <br/>